ProvableHQ/workshop/basic_bank/README.md

 # Basic Bank

-A basic bank written in Leo.
+A simple-interest yielding bank account in Leo.

 ## Summary

-This application implements a bank that issues tokens to users and allows users to deposit tokens and accrue interest on their deposits.
+This program implements a bank that issues tokens to users and allows users to deposit tokens to accrue simple interest on their deposits.

 ### User Flow
 1. The bank issues users tokens via the `issue` function.